Jose Altuve Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The right-hander last pitched on Tuesday against the New York Yankees, when he went 3 1/3 innings, allowing six earned runs while giving up seven hits.
+- The righty last appeared on Wednesday against the New York Yankees, when he went six innings, allowing one earned run while giving up three hits.

-- The 38-year-old has put up a 4.45 ERA and 9.5 strikeouts per nine innings across 11 games this season, while giving up a batting average of .257 to his opponents.
+- In eight games this season, the 40-year-old has amassed an ERA of 4.40, with 7.8 strikeouts per nine innings.
+Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.